 Suppose you have an online store and a 3rd-party shopping cart hosted on another domain, such as:

-Without cross domain tracking, a user who arrives to your online store and then proceeds to your 3rd-party shopping cart is counted as two separate users, with two separate sessions of different durations.
+Without cross-domain measurement, a user who arrives to your online store and then proceeds to your 3rd-party shopping cart is counted as two separate users, with two separate sessions of different durations.

-Cross domain tracking makes it possible for Google Analytics to see this as a single session by a single user.
+Cross-domain measurement makes it possible for Analytics to see this as a single session by a single user.
 This is sometimes called site linking.
 A user to your online store who proceeds to your shopping cart is counted as one user, instead of two users, and the session they started on the store site is continued through to the time spent on the shopping cart site.